YuvalNirkin/YuvalNirkin.github.io/_posts/2020-09-23-hateful-memes.md

 Since our dataset is inherently divided into two parts:

-· images dataset
+* images dataset

-· text dataset
+* text dataset

 we will attempt to extract feature independently for each part:

-·Image dataset features:
+* Image dataset features:

--Mean value for each RGB coordinate in the picture
+>* Mean value for each RGB coordinate in the picture

--Standard deviation for each RGB coordinate in the picture
+>* Standard deviation for each RGB coordinate in the picture

--Image width
+>* Image width

--Image height
+>* Image height

--Image width to height ratio
+>* Image width to height ratio

--Image caption:
+>* Image caption:

-§Image caption is a text with one or more sentences describing the image.
+>   * Image caption is a text with one or more sentences describing the image.

-§The Image captioning was performed using deep learning method combining two neural networks:
+>   * The Image captioning was performed using deep learning method combining two neural networks:

-§CNN – used to compress the input images
+>      * CNN – used to compress the input images

-§LSTM – used to generate a sentence out of the compressed image
+>      * LSTM – used to generate a sentence out of the compressed image
+>

-The combined network will be trained using COCO dataset.
+> The combined network will be trained using COCO dataset.
+>

--Caption profanity probability:
+>* Caption profanity probability:

-§Using &quot;profanity&quot; library
+>   * Using &quot;profanity&quot; library

-·Text dataset features:
+* Text dataset features:

--Words contained in the sentence
+>* Words contained in the sentence

--Number of words in the sentence
+>* Number of words in the sentence

--Number of subparts in the text
+>* Number of subparts in the text

--Text profanity probability
+>* Text profanity probability

-§Using &quot;profanity&quot; library
+>   * Using &quot;profanity&quot; library

 The full EDA can be found in the relevant GitHub folder.